 If you have not played the earlier games or if you do not know anything about Ys you really should be reading my reviews on the first two releases on the TurboCD before this one so here are link to those reviews:

 The setting for Ys IV is that the protagonist from all the Ys games Adol and his pal Dogi come back to Esteria and Ys after having left on some adventures a few years ago.
-There they hear from Sara the fortune teller (who i believed died in Ys 1 but whatever) that there are some ill omens and bad rumors coming from a kingdom in the west by the name of Celceta.
+There they hear from Sara the fortune teller (who I believed died in Ys 1 but I guess she was just in hiding) that there are some ill omens and bad rumors coming from a kingdom in the west by the name of Celceta.

 Adol takes off leaving both Dogi and the cute girl from Ys 2 without saying anything to go on his next adventure.
 There he takes on a bad empire and the Clan of Darkness who have been causing trouble in the land.
-That all winds up in a story about an ancient kingdom, an ancient angel race, a demon mask and all this somwhow related to the story of ancient Ys from the first game.
-The storyline is again a mystery about a lost forgotten kingdom and past glory which is something that i resonate with rather strongly.
-Great stuff, but the story in Ys IV kinda coasts on the great story of Ys 1 & 2… By itself the story of Ys IV is awesome nonetheless.
+That all winds up in a story about an ancient kingdom, an ancient angel race, a demon mask and all this is somehow related to the story of ancient Ys from the first game.
+The storyline is again a mystery about a lost forgotten kingdom and past glory which is something that I resonate with rather strongly.
+Great stuff, and even though the story in Ys IV kind of coasts on the great story of Ys 1 & 2… By itself the story of Ys IV is awesome nonetheless.

 Ys IV: Dawn of Ys has the same core bump system gameplay as Ys Book 1 & 2 but with a few improvements, the biggest one probably being that now you can move in 8 directions instead of just 4.
 You get the magic spells again you had in the first game but now you get 2 types of projectiles which adds a bit of variety to the game.
 Other then that the fields, forests and dungeons’ level design gets better and you will not get as lost or need to backtrack as much as you had to in Book 1 & 2 where you might need a guide if you don’t want to waste too much time.
 Ys IV: Dawn of Ys is a more fluid and fun game because of this so you could say that this game has the most polished gameplay of the trilogy.